 Like many other family caregivers, Ann Napoletan thought she could handle everything on her own without support.
-“In hindsight, I wish I had gotten involved in a support group and dug deeper to find other resources,” says Ann.
+“In hindsight, I wish I had gotten involved in a support group and dug deeper to find other resources,” she says.

 This is especially true when a parent is suffering from Alzheimer’s or another form of dementia.
 “Our loved one becomes someone they never were, and over time they lose their filter of things that should not be said, actions that should not happen,” says Leeanne Chames, executive director of Memory People, an Alzheimer’s, dementia, and memory impairment support and awareness group.

 “Words hurt more than anything else, and hurtful, hateful words are a part of this journey.
 When they’re directed at the one that is sacrificing their life to help them, it can be devastating.”

 Preparing for Alzheimer’s aggression is only one aspect of coping.
 Often, the best thing family members can do is seek out support from those who understand.

 Caregivers may also want to evaluate long-term care options like assisted living or memory care for when the time is right.